What if I have questions about my financial aid offer?

 Are there opportunities to meet with Ripon College admission counselors during this time?

 Register for a virtual visit appointment with a Ripon College admission counselor to have a personal conversation about your path to becoming a member of the Ripon College Family.
 Time slots are available Monday through Friday from 9:00 a.m. to 12:00 p.m., 1:00 p.m. to 5:00 p.m., and 6:00 p.m. to 8:00 p.m. (excluding Friday evenings) and Sundays from 1:00 pm to 5:00 p.m.

 Starting on Monday, June 22, we will be offering limited in-person visits on campus.
 Register for an on-campus visit today.
 For the safety of our campus community and our guests, all visitors are required to wear a mask while on campus and remain socially distanced on tour, and may be subjected to digital health screenings (i.e. temperature checks) during their visit.
 Prospective students visiting campus are able to bring up to two guests who reside in their household to the campus visit.
 Please contact us at [email protected] or (920) 748-8709 if you have questions on our commitment to safety.

-My high school/college or university is allowing me to take my course work for the spring semester as pass/fail.
+My high school/college or university is allowing me to take my course work for the Spring ‘20 or Fall ‘20 semesters as pass/fail.
 Will this impact my admission or scholarship decision at Ripon College?

 No, taking courses pass/fail for the Spring 2020 semester will not have a negative impact on your admission or scholarship decision from Ripon College.
 This will hold true for students applying for future terms.
 All deposited students will still be required to submit their final high school transcript prior to enrolling this fall.
 Per the Department of Education, Ripon College must be able to verify the graduation of each enrolled student in order to remain compliant with federal student aid.
 The high school transcript with a graduation date included can serve as that documentation.